 Before I knew it, the new bus driver gunned the engine, and we crossed the line.
 Immediately my hackles rose, my blood pressure shot through the roof, and my heart started to beat a veritable military tattoo in my chest.

 “This is such a bad idea.
 Oh god, oh god, this is such a bad idea,” I hissed to myself over and over again.
 But at the same time, I appreciated there was no going back.

-I knew full well that the Draconian regulations that had stopped me from working at the library wouldn't get better.
+I knew full well that the Draconian regulations that had stopped me from working at the library wouldn’t get better.
 They’d get worse.
-This was only the beginning of separating the human population from the magical population.
+This was only the beginning of separating the human population from the magical folk.
 Sarah could look after me for now.
 But I very much doubted I’d be able to live with her forever.
-If I didn't fall on my feet, in a few weeks, I be thrown to the ground.
+If I didn’t fall on my feet, in a few weeks, I’d be thrown to the ground.

 So I forced myself to stay on the bus until we reached the club district.
-The shady blokes in hoods got out, grins pressing over their white bloodless lips as they headed straight for a bar sunk down a long, winding set of steps that looked as if it led straight into the heart of a crypt.
+The shady blokes in hoods got out, grins pressing over their bloodless white lips as they headed straight for a bar sunk down a long, winding set of steps that looked as if it led straight into the heart of a crypt.
 There were even eerie cold wisps of smoke filtering up from the bottom of the stairs.

 Atmospheric – and creepy as all hell.

 I watched them disappear, the smoke curling around their hoods like hands.
 A freaking powerful shudder charged down my shoulders, and I shrugged further into the collar of my blouse.

 It was nothing, however, compared to the heart-shuddering shock that pulsed through me as a door opened beside me and three vampires pressed out.